 - Eggs.
 Eggs provide structure, leavening and moisture to the brownies.

 - Cookies and cream ice cream.
 Ice cream forms the second layer of your homemade ice cream cake.
-This ice cream gives great flavor and a summery feel to the cake.

 - Whipping Cream or Cool Whip.
 Fresh whipped cream makes a light frosting for the cake.
 Whipped topping also works well.
 They both spread easily over the frozen cake and freeze perfectly.